ITESaurabh/chuppi-web-extension/README.md

 ## ⚙️ Configuration

 ### Access Settings
-Click the extension icon and go to "Options" or right-click → "Options"
+Click the extension icon and go to "gear/cog" Icon Button or right-click the extension → "Options / Extension Options"

 ### Available Settings